python/cpython/Doc/library/shlex.rst

 The :mod:`shlex` module defines the following class:

-.. class:: shlex(instream=None, infile=None, posix=False)
+.. class:: shlex(instream=None, infile=None, posix=False, punctuation_chars=False)

    A :class:`~shlex.shlex` instance or subclass instance is a lexical analyzer object.
 The initialization argument, if present, specifies where to read characters from.
 It must be a file-/stream-like object with :meth:`~io.TextIOBase.read` and :meth:`~io.TextIOBase.readline` methods, or a string.
 If no argument is given, input will be taken from ``sys.stdin``.
    The second optional argument is a filename string, which sets the initial